ethteck/splat/docs/Segments.md

 Read-only data located in the ROM, linked to a C file.

-If you want to migrate symbols from assembly to C, please prefix the `rodata` with a `.`, like `.rodata`.
+If you migrate symbols from assembly to C, please prefix the `rodata` with a `.`, like `.rodata` so the linker script chooses to link against that C file's `.rodata` section.

 **Example:**